lumamontes/dev-portfolio/src/content/posts/en/local-first-legend-state.md

 });
 ```

 Done!
-Our CRUD is ready, with offline data sync that automatically connects to our backend when the user’s connectivity status changes :)
+Our CRUD is ready, with offline data sync that automatically connects to our backend when the user's connectivity status changes :)

-We’ve implemented:
+We've implemented:

 1. **Cross-Platform Persistence**:
    - Web: LocalStorage